 For lower-quality players in Panel B, we find the following.
 First, the pre-Beckham evolution of lower-quality foreigners is not as similar between the two countries as it is for top-quality foreigners.
 In particular, Spain is on a flat trend while Italy is on a downward trend in the years prior to the Beckham Law.
 Second, at the time of the Beckham Law, there is a break in the Spanish series as the fraction of lower-quality foreigners starts increasing, while the Italian series continues its decline.
 This suggests that there is a positive effect also on lower-quality players even if we control for the non-parallel trends in the years prior to the reform.
 Third, the effect on lower-quality players is not as clear and strong as the effect on higher-quality players, which suggests that the scheme may have had different effects on different parts of the ability distribution.
 We come back to this question in much more detail in the following sections.
+As shown on the figure, the differences-in-difference (before and after and Spain vs. Italy) is significant for top players but not for lower quality players.

 The analysis in Figure 4 can be viewed in terms of two alternative identifying assumptions: either we assume parallel trends (differences-in-differences) or we assume that differential trends can be controlled by pre-reform differences in trends (triple-differences).
 In other words, identification requires that there is no contemporaneous change in the differential trend between Spain and Italy.
 However, we can relax this assumption by exploiting the 10-year eligibility rule in the Beckham Law.
 If our results in Figure 4 are confounded by a differential change in non-reform related trends in the two countries, this would show up in the migration patterns of foreigners not eligible for the Beckham scheme.
-Figure 5 explores this hypothesis by comparing foreigners not eligible for the Beckham scheme in Panel A to foreigners eligible for the Beckham scheme in Panel B. Specifically, Panel A plots the fraction of foreigners playing in Spain (Italy) in year t among those who played in Spain (Italy) 5-10 years earlier, while Panel B plots the fraction of foreigners playing in Spain (Italy) in year t among those who never played there before.25 There are two key points to note about Figure 5.
+Figure 5 explores this hypothesis by comparing foreigners not eligible for the Beckham scheme in Panel A to foreigners eligible for the Beckham scheme in Panel B. Specifically, Panel A plots the fraction of foreigners playing in Spain (Italy) in year t among those who played in Spain (Italy) 5-10 years earlier, while Panel B plots the fraction of foreigners playing in Spain (Italy) in year t among those who never played there before.
+There are two key points to note about Figure 5.
 First, among players ineligible for the Beckham scheme, the fraction of foreigners playing in Spain and Italy, respectively, evolve in parallel throughout the period and there is no visible indication of anything different happening around the 2004 reform.
-Second, among those who are eligible for the Beckham scheme, the fraction of foreigners playing in the two countries evolve in parallel until the introduction of the
+Second, among those who are eligible for the Beckham scheme, the fraction of foreigners playing in the two countries evolve in parallel until the introduction of the Beckham scheme and then starts to diverge.
+Following the Beckham Law, the fraction playing in Spain increases by about 50% while the fraction playing in Italy stays constant.
+Indeed, as shown on the figure, the differences-in-difference (before and after and Spain vs. Italy) is large and significant for eligible players but small and insignificant for non eligible players.